Niclas Larsen

-Niclas Larsen is a Danish Muay Thai fighter and kickboxer.
-As of October 20, 2022, he is ranked #5 in the ONE Featherweight Muay Thai rankings.
+Niclas Ricky Larsen is a Danish Muay Thai fighter and kickboxer.

 Career

 Larsen was scheduled to face Leo Bonniger at The Champions Club 10 in Hamburg, Germany for the WKU World Muay Thai middleweight title on April 27, 2013.
 He won the fight by decision after five round and captured the title.

-On May 19, 2013, Lasrsen faced Yassine Cherkaoui at Arena Fight 25.
+On May 19, 2013, Larsen faced Yassine Cherkaoui at Arena Fight 25.
 He won the fight by doctor stoppage in the second round.

 Larsen was called to replace Sanny Dahlbeck in a fight against Andy Ristie at Glory 10: Los Angeles - Middleweight World Championship Tournament in Ontario, California on September 28, 2013.
 He lost the fight via unanimous decision.

 Larsen was set to fight Steve Moxon at Glory 15: Istanbul on 12 April 2014.
 He won the fight via second-round TKO.

 In 2016 Larsen contracted a staph infection to the leg which had him close to amputation and made him unable to compete for a year.
 Larsen made his return to competition on February 24, 2017, at Glory 38: Chicago with a unanimous decision victory over Lukasz Plawecki.

 Larsen faced Marouan Toutouh at Kunlun Fight 75 in the opening round of the 2018 Kunlun Fight MAX tournament.
 He lost the fight by unanimous decision.

 Larsen was called to replace Liam Nolan on short notice to face Youssef Boughanem for the WBC Muay Thai World middleweight title at PSM Fight Night on July 17, 2022.
 Boughanem defeated Larsen by unanimous decision to retain the WBC Muay Thai middleweight title, as well as capture the WBC Muay Thai Diamond middleweight championship.

 On December 12, 2020, Larsen faced Carsten Ringer for the IMC World Super Welterweight title.
 He won the fight by knockout in the third round.

 On December 11, 2021, Larsen faced Valentin Thibaut for the vacant WBC Muay Thai World Super Welterweight title.
 He won the fight by unanimous decision to become the new champion.

+ONE Championship

-Larsen faced Tawanchai P.K.
-Saenchaimuaythaigym at ONE 158 on June 3, 2022.
+Larsen faced Tawanchai P.K.Saenchai at ONE 158 on June 3, 2022.
 He lost the bout by knock out in the second round.

 Larsen faced Jimmy Vienot on October 21, 2022, at ONE 162.
-He won the fight by unanimous decision.
+He lost the fight by unanimous decision.

-Larsen is scheduled to face Eddie Abasolo on March 25, 2023, at ONE Fight Night 8.
+Larsen faced Eddie Abasolo on March 25, 2023, at ONE Fight Night 8.
+At the weigh-ins, Abasolo weighed in at 158.8 pounds, 3.8 pounds over the featherweight limit.
+The bout proceeded at catchweight with Abasolo was fined their purse of his purse, which went to Larsen.
+He lost the fight via knockout in the second round.

+Larsen was scheduled to face Jo Nattawut on December 9, 2023, at ONE Fight Night 17.
+However, Larsen withdrew from the bout due to injury and was replaced by promotional newcomer Luke Lessei.